-The Capuchin Crypt in Vienna, Austria, is a fascinating historical site that holds the final resting place of members of the Habsburg dynasty, one of the most influential royal families in European history.
+The Capuchin Crypt in Vienna, Austria, is a fascinating historical site that holds the final resting place of members of the Habsburg dynasty.

 The Crypt consists of several chambers and burial vaults, each dedicated to a specific member or branch of the family.

 The bodies of emperors, empresses, kings, queens, princes, and archdukes are interred here, making it a significant historical and cultural landmark.